-In the following, 'significance' means 'significance on the 5 % level' if not otherwise stated.
-We begin comparing the results on the production frontier in table 3.
-Here, all 3 approaches perform rather similar - with one important exception.
-In the MICO approach, labor is insignificant, even with changing signs in the auxiliary regressions (see table 5).
-This certainly is a severe drawback of this approach.
+In the following, 'significance' means 'significance at the 5 % level' unless stated otherwise.
+We begin by comparing the results on the production frontier in table 3.
+Here, all 3 approaches perform rather similarly - with one important exception.
+In the MICO approach, one labor parameter is insignificant, even with changing signs in the auxiliary regressions (see table 5).
+This is certainly a severe drawback of this approach.

-Apart from that, it strikes that higher export activity leads to higher productivity only when missing observations remain missing whereas, after multiple imputation, the export parameter becomes insignificantly or weakly significantly negative.
-See the next subsection for the relation between export activity and efficiency.
+Apart from that, it is striking that greater export activity goes in line with higher productivity only when missing observations remain missing, whereas after multiple imputation the export parameter becomes insignificantly or weakly significantly negative.
+This is discussed in the next subsection together with the relation between export activity and efficiency.

 Another interesting difference is the effect of collective agreements on productivity.
-With multiply imputed data, there is evidence for reduced productivity whereas, with missing observations, the parameter is insignificantly positive.
-The net effect of collective bargaining on productivity is an open question in labor economics (see e.g. Filer et al., 1996, p.
+With multiply imputed data, there is evidence of reduced productivity, whereas with missing observations the parameter is insignificantly positive.
+The net effect of collective bargaining on productivity is an open question in labor economics (see e.g. Filer et al. 1996, p.
 513).
-Studies with German data mostly seem to have not found effects of collective bargaining on productivity (see e.g. Schnabel, 1991).
-But this might be caused by too many missing observations...
+Some authors stress the positive influence of unions on productivity due to workers' higher motivation and satisfaction leading to greater effort, lower turnover costs and more investment in firm-specific human capital.
+Other authors emphasize the reduced flexibility and power of managers leading to lower productivity.
+Most studies using German data seem not to have found any effects of collective bargaining on productivity (see e.g. Schnabel 1991).
+But this might be caused by ignoring missing observations and will be discussed in detail in a subsequent paper.